 Net cash provided by operating activities was US\$8.9 million for the year ended December 31, 2009.
-This was primarily attributable to (1) certain non-cash expenses that did not result in cash outflow, principally depreciation and amortization of US\$16.5 million, allowance for doubtful accounts of US\$13.6 million and share-based compensation of US\$5.8 million, (2) a decrease of US\$17.2 million in prepaid concession fees under our concession rights contracts with the airports and airlines, (3) an increase of US\$14.2 million in accounts payable primarily consisting of the concession fees payable under our concession rights contracts due to the expansion of our network coverage and increased number of concession rights contracts, and (4) an increase of US\$6.5 million in deferred revenue primarily due to the strengthening of controls for advances received before offering advertisements to our new and renewal advertisers.
-The foregoing was partly offset by (1) a net loss of US\$7.0 million, (2) an increase of US\$18.2 million in accounts receivable from our advertisers due to our increased sales, and (3) an increase of US\$7.0 million in deferred tax assets (liabilities), net, which negatively affected operating cash flow.
+This was primarily attributable to (1) certain non-cash expenses that did not result in cash outflow, principally depreciation and amortization of US\$16.5 million, allowance for doubtful accounts of US\$13.6 million and share-based compensation of US\$5.8 million, (2) a decrease of US\$17.2 million in prepaid concession fees under our concession rights contracts with the airports and airlines, (3) an increase of US\$14.2 million in accounts payable primarily consisting of the concession fees payable under our concession rights contracts, and (4) an increase of US\$6.5 million in deferred revenue primarily due to the strengthening of controls for advances received before offering advertisements to our new and renewal advertisers.
+The foregoing was partly offset by (1) a net loss of US\$37.0 million, (2) an increase of US\$18.2 million in accounts receivable from our advertisers due to our increased sales, and (3) an increase of US\$7.0 million in deferred tax assets (liabilities), net, which negatively affected operating cash flow.